THE OPEN AIR DRAWING ROOM

 Commissioned by Applause Rural Touring and Turner Contemporary.

-This project is inspired by the work of JMW Turner and John Ruskin.
+Inspired by the work of JMW Turner and John Ruskin.

 This project is a combination of painting and performance following in the footsteps of Yves Klein.